 Here is another of the best places to visit in Jamaica: seeing the Black River.

 Are you still wondering what to do in Jamaica?

 Snorkel the Reef Systems

 Another fun thing to do in Jamaica is to snorkel the reef system.

-Montego Bay itself has a great, colorful reef for snorkeling, but due to it being a tourist hotspot, it can be crowded.
+Montego Bay itself has a great, colorful reef for snorkeling, but it can be crowded due to it being a tourist hotspot.
 I, personally, enjoyed snorkeling in the Negril area, where you can see tons of colorful fish and coral right in Bloody Bay, as well as Rock-house.

 With all of the rivers that Jamaica offers, you can’t miss taking a relaxing float down one on a traditional bamboo raft.
-Martha Brae, on the northern coast near Montego Bay, and the Rio Grande, on the western coast near Port Antonio, are the best spots to enjoy this.
-A local guide will pole the raft through the river waters and you can also give it a try yourself.
+On the northern coast near Montego Bay, Martha Brae, and the Rio Grande, on the western coast near Port Antonio are the best spots to enjoy this.
+A local guide will pole the raft through the river waters, and you can also give it a try yourself.